weierophinney/grumpy-phpunit/phpunit-for-grumpy-developers.markdown

 getting to [Inception](http://en.wikipedia.org/wiki/Inception) levels of class construction.

-All the built in assertions that PHPUnit provides follow the same pattern:
+All the built-in assertions that PHPUnit provides follow the same pattern:

 * a type of assertion
 * an expected value